vitaut/vitaut.net/content/posts/2025/faster-dtoa.md

 to be made there as well.
 Classic Schubfach first checks whether there is only one candidate from the second set in the rounding interval and returns early in that case.
 We can combine this check with the closedness check.
-This seems counterintuitive (sorry, Andrei), because we do more work, but it eliminates a poorly predicted conditional branch and also simplifies the code.
+This seems counterintuitive, because we do more work (sorry, Andrei), but it eliminates a poorly predicted conditional branch and also simplifies the code.

 So we go from this: